Building A New House

 Here is a view of our block not long after we purchased it:

 The builder we are using are fairly flexible (probably too much for us....as I seem to have a thing for changing my mind!).
-Anyhow it has been a fairly lengthy and exhausting planning/admin phase, but to the their team's credit we are now finally starting construction.
+Anyhow it has been a fairly lengthy and exhausting planning/admin phase, but we are now finally starting construction.
 Our slab is due to be poured this week hopefully.

 The house plan started off life as one of their standard plans (Barwon 214), but over several months had evolved a few times and now I guess you could say parts of it are from the original house design, but most rooms have been shuffled around...mostly to suit the orientation and our lifestyles.
 For example we wanted the rumpus room more separated from the main living room, and also wanted more natural light and warmth into the whole living area.